 Here are the real challenges I hit, and the approach that finally worked.

+Over the past few weeks, I’ve been shaping the core structure behind Simple GRC — specifically how all the governance, risk, and compliance content connects together.
 I wanted something clean, logical, and scalable.
 GRC data tends to get messy fast — one framework references another, controls overlap, requirements duplicate, and every “simple mapping” turns into a web of dependencies.

 To handle that without losing my mind, I built a model centered around Libraries, Objects, and Requirements.
+It sounds simple (and that’s the point), but there’s quite a bit going on under the hood.

 Classifying data and applying proper handling is an important but somewhat complex task.
 On one hand, we have governance, which might be vague at best; on the other hand, we have operational teams trying to implement comprehensive handling mechanisms.
 In the middle, we have compliance reporting carried out by various teams trying to put everything together.